artdecocode/typal/README.md

     ```
     </tr></td></table>
     </details>
-1. *Externs* with `-e` flag: generates types only understood by the _Google Closure Compiler_, primarily in the `externs.js` file.
+1. <a name="externs">*Externs*</a> with `-e` flag: generates types only understood by the _Google Closure Compiler_, primarily in the `externs.js` file.
 These types do not have any meaning for the coding process and are only used in compilation either as types for programs, or externs for libraries.
     <details>
     <summary>Show Externs JSDoc</summary>
     <table><tr/><tr><td>